lmcintyre/localizr/README.md

  - [x] More features than a Tumblr blog with the addition of self/ and type/ endpoints to display only original posts, or sort by post type
  - [x] Full support for changed blog URLs
  - [ ] Fast loading using parallel requests
- - [ ] Insert images into database for monolithic blog storage
+ - [x] Insert media into database for monolithic blog storage
  - [ ] Theme support
  - [ ] A user friendly GUI
  - [ ] Support for the messages.xml with an interface for viewing messages